-It is played by two or four players on a 20’ x 44’ court which is the same size as a double badminton court.
+It is played by two or four players on a 20’ x 44’ court, which is the same size as a double badminton court.
 The paddles are made of wood or composite materials.
-The net is set at a height of 36 inches at the sidelines and 34 inches in the middle and is 20’ wide.
+The net is set at a height of 36 inches at the sidelines and 34 inches in the middle, being 20’ wide.

-Pickleball is the fastest growing sport in America.
+Pickleball is the fastest-growing sport in America.
 There is even a USA Pickleball Association that has regularly scheduled tournaments.
-According to the USAPA.org, there are more than 13,000 courts in the U.S. and the Sports & Fitness Industry Association states that there are more than 2.46 million players.
+According to the USAPA.org, there are more than 13,000 courts in the United States, and the Sports & Fitness Industry Association states that there are more than 2.46 million players.
 Pickleball was recently featured on NBC Nightly News.

-Pickleball is played on a court than one-third the size of a tennis court.
-The smaller court appeals to many older players who are looking for some exercise without having a stroke in the process.
-Rather than spending all their time chasing the ball, they can now enjoy making more contact with the ball.
-The sport is low impact and easier on the joints than say volley ball or tennis.
-The perforations in the ball means that it travels at about one-third of the speed of a tennis ball, making this sport a lot less intimidating.
+Pickleball is played on a court that is one-third the size of a tennis court.
+The smaller court appeals to older players who are looking for some exercise without having a stroke in the process.
+Rather than spending all their time chasing the ball, they can now enjoy making more contact with it.
+The sport is low impact and easier on the joints than volleyball or tennis.
+The perforations in the ball mean that it travels at about one-third of the speed of a tennis ball, making this sport a lot less intimidating.

 Rep. Joel Pritchard

 Pickleball has been around for a surprisingly long time.
-It was invented back in 1965 by Joel Pritchard, Bill Bell and Barney McCallum as a way to give their family something to do during the summer.
-The Pritchard family already had a badminton court but they couldn’t find a full set of rackets.
-They did find some ping-pong paddles and a wiffle ball.
+It was invented back in 1965 by Joel Pritchard, Bill Bell, and Barney McCallum as a way to give their family something to do during the summer.
+The Pritchard family already had a badminton court, but they couldn’t find a full set of rackets.
+They did find some ping-pong paddles and a wiffle ball, though.
 The family loved it.
 The first known pickleball tournament was held in 1976 in Tukwila, Washington.
 The USAPA was created in 1984 and soon published the first rulebook.
 By 1990, pickleball was being played in all 50 states.
-From 2000, pickleball has been included in the Senior Olympics.
+Since 2000, pickleball has been included in the Senior Olympics.

 After the ball has bounced once on each side of the net, both teams may volley the ball either with or without a bounce.